mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ### VSCode and LSPs
 Yep, we fully support this.
 Our VSCode experience is pretty great and many of us live on it, we just haven't been able to expose it on day 1.
 Stay tuned.

-We care a huge amount about tooling, and will definitely be investing a lot here, the team member that built the Mojo LSP also built the MLIR LSP.
+We care a huge amount about tooling, and will definitely be investing a lot here, the team member that built the Mojo LSP has built many LSP implementations including MLIR.

+### LSP implementation reuse
+It's kind of tricky because the implementation of LSP is generally heavily tied to the language itself, the frontend, and all of the intricacies there.
+Having implemented ~5 LSPs now, I have found that the most reuse you get is around the protocol and surrounding utilities/setup.
+The implementation is almost always different (given that each language has a different frontend setup), but the way you implement things wants a lot of the same underlying bits.
+Other than that the only real reuse I've gotten between frontends is sharing methodology on how to actually implement the different features, like code completion/hover/etc. Having a good reference is extremely useful, given that implementing some features can be really complex if you don't know what you're doing.

-## Implementation Details
+## Implementation details
+### Destructors
+This is intentional.
+Mojo uses an "ASAP" deletion policy which deallocates values much earlier than other languages.
+[Please see this section of the documentation for more information and rationale](https://docs.modular.com/mojo/programming-manual.html#behavior-of-destructors)

+I'm sure this isn't actually completely novel, but I'm not aware of another language that does this.
+I'd love to learn more if other folks are aware of one that does.

+This is all compile time analysis, not runtime

+In terms of danger, it's not "dangerous", but it requires the ability to reason about logically "inner pointers".
+There are several ways to do this, but one of the most important way is based on the lifetime model.
+Borrows to inner values extend the lifetime of the underlying object in exactly the same way.
+The lifetime model is halfway figured out right now, I'm very confident it will be awesome, but we need to get it all built to really understand the details

 ### C++ and Mojo use at Modular
 There isn’t a simple answer here, it depends a lot on details.
 For example, the kernel library is all written in Mojo, because C++ is not expressive enough to do what we need.
 No auto tuning, capable but ungainly meta programming system, doesn’t talk to mlir.